HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 #### Context-change events

+FHIRcast context-change events change the current [context](5_glossary.html) of a topic.
+The current context of a topic is defined as the set of resources that define what the user is currently working on.
+It can be represented as a single resource (e.g. Patient) or as a set (e.g. Patient, Encounter, ImagingStudy and DiagnosticReport).
+For each resource type, the context can hold one resource.
+Context-change events signal changes in this set.

-FHIRcast context-change events that describe context changes SHALL conform to the following extensible syntax.
+Context-change events SHALL conform to the following extensible syntax.
 Patterned after the SMART on FHIR scope syntax and expressed in EBNF notation, the FHIRcast syntax for context-change related event names is:

 ```ebnf
 ContextChangeEventName ::= ( FHIRresource ) '-' ( 'open' | 'close' )